 Related Article: Inside Antonio Luna’s Secret Love Affair With Ysidra Cojuangco

 Luna then returned to Madrid, only to realize that the girl he had been courting was becoming deeply infatuated with Jose Rizal.
-The subject of both men’s affection was Nelly Boustead, the half-Filipina, half-European who goes down in history as the woman whom Rizal almost married.
+The subject of both men’s affection was Nelly Boustead, the half-Filipina and half-European who would go down in history as the woman whom Rizal almost married.

 Nelly not only captured the hearts of both Luna and Rizal, but also aroused the curiosity of other Filipino propagandists such as Tomas Arejola who said: